Authored by the expert who managed and guided the team behind the Cameroon Property Pack

 Is the renter pool growing faster than new supply in Yaoundé as of 2026?

-As of early 2026, renter demand in Yaoundé is growing faster than new formal rental supply, especially in neighborhoods with good road access and proximity to employment centers.
+As of 2026, renter demand in Yaoundé appears to be growing faster than formal quality rental supply in the neighborhoods where tenants actually want to live.

 Are days-on-market for rentals falling in Yaoundé as of 2026?